Judaic_Studies_banner

 CJLL Programs

-Snack and Story with PJ Library
+Snack and Story at the J

 Children with their family and friends are invited for a monthly story hour and kid-friendly snack, presented by the Memphis Jewish Community Center in partnership with PJ Library of Memphis, a program of Memphis Jewish Federation.